spsquared/SPARK_Future-Engineers_2023/Assembly.md

 sudo systemctl edit getty@tty1
 ```

-A temporary editer will appear.
+A temporary editor will appear.
 Place the following text in it, replacing "your_user_name" with your user name.

 ```
 [Service]